solo-io/gloo/docs/content/guides/security/tls/mtls/_index.md

 ---

 {{% notice note %}}
 This feature was introduced in version 1.3.6 of Gloo Gateway and version 1.3.0-beta3 of Gloo Gateway Enterprise.
+If you are using earlier versions of Gloo Gateway, this feature will not be available
+<br><br>
+Kubernetes Gateway support for this feature was added in 1.19.0-beta5/1.18.7 of Gloo Gateway and 1.19.0-beta1/1.18.4 of Gloo Gateway Enterprise.
 If you are using earlier versions of Gloo Gateway, this feature will not be available.
 {{% /notice %}}

 Gloo Gateway and Envoy communicate through the [xDS protocol](https://www.envoyproxy.io/docs/envoy/latest/api-docs/xds_protocol#streaming-grpc-subscriptions).
 Since the Envoy configuration can contain secret data, plaintext communication between Gloo Gateway and Envoy may be too insecure.
 This is especially true if your setup has the Gloo Gateway control plane and Envoy instances running in separate clusters.